-No more than 2 customers may use a workstation at one time.
+No more than 2 customers may use a computer at one time.

-You may lock your computer if you need to step away from it for a short time.
-Time spent locked is counted against your daily time limit.
+- Locking - Computers can be locked if you need to step away for a short time.
+Time spent locked is counted against the daily time limit.

-If you wish to download files, you may bring your own storage media.
+- To download files, bring your own storage media.

 Installation of software or other modification of library computers

 - Do not install your own software on the library's computers.

 - Do not attempt to restart the computer or otherwise intervene with the normal operation of the computer equipment or software, including printers.

 - Modifying or tampering with library computer equipment or software is considered vandalism and may result in legal action.